kourouklides/artificial_neural_networks/setup/README.md

 ## Quick installation

-If, for any reason, you want to spend the minimum amount of time for setting up your environment, then you can follow the steps below.
+If, for any reason, you want to spend the minimum amount of time for setting up your environment, then you can follow all the steps below.

 ### 1. Install Python 3